 Members of this arm tutors the Erya kids in each session.
 They also serve as “ates” and “kuyas” of the kids to guide them in building interest to learn.

 Members of this team evaluate the weekly performances of the Erya kids.
 The evaluation helps the tutoring arm to know the abilities of the kids.
-In addition, the item analysis helps the modules arm to improve their pretests and posttests.
+In addition, the item analysis helps the modules arm to improve their posttests.

 Ateneo Gabay’s former partner public elementary schools include: